AkintolaRichard/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A shell script that displays the 10 newest files in the current directory.
 # 13-unique
 A shell script that takes a list of words as input and prints only words that appear exactly once.
+# 14-findthatword
+A shell script that displays lines containing the pattern “root” from the file /etc/passwd